-Intended outcome Success criteria Improved attainment among disadvantaged pupils across the curriculum, by the end of By the end of our current plan in 2024/25, more disadvantaged students will enter the English Baccalaureate (EBacc).
-KS4, with a clear focus on EBacc subjects.
-2024/25 KS4 outcomes demonstrate that disadvantaged pupils achieve in line with their non-disadvantaged peers.
-To increase the number of disadvantaged students' studying A levels or equivalent In 2024/25, more of our disadvantaged students will continue their education onto A Levels or equivalent.
-Improved reading comprehension and oral language among Improving literacy will improve outcomes.
-By 2024/25, disadvantaged pupils will achieve in line with their non-disadvantaged peers. disadvantaged pupils across KS3.
-Disadvantaged students will improve their reading to achieve in line with their peers as measured by their access reading tests (for all students at KS3 and for selected students at KS4, based on need).
-Further strengthen the quality of teaching across the Learning walks, student voice and subject deep dives will show a further strengthening of the quality of teaching. school.
+Intended outcome Success criteria Improved attainment among disadvantaged pupils across the curriculum, by the end of KS4, By the end of our current plan in 2024/25, more disadvantaged students will enter the English Baccalaureate (EBacc). with a clear focus on EBacc subjects.
+To increase the number of 2024/25 KS4 outcomes demonstrate that disadvantaged pupils achieve in line with their non-disadvantaged peers. disadvantaged students' studying A levels or equivalent In 2024/25, more of our disadvantaged students will continue their education onto A Levels or equivalent.
+Improved reading comprehension and oral language among disadvantaged pupils across KS3 and KS4.
+Improving literacy will improve outcomes.
+By 2024/25, disadvantaged pupils will achieve in line with their non-disadvantaged peers.
+Disadvantaged students will improve their reading to achieve in line with their peers as measured by their access reading tests (for all students in the school).
+Further strengthen our evidence informed approach to teaching and learning across the school.
+Learning walks, student voice and subject deep dives will show a further strengthening of the quality of teaching.
 GCSE results by 2025 show an improving trend in achievement for all students and progress toward eliminating the gap between disadvantaged and non-disadvantaged students.
-Diagnostic literacy assessments in KS3 to Students with literacy needs will be identified in KS3 for early intervention. identify students for early intervention leading to improvements in their attainment and achievement.
-These interventions will demonstrate improvements to reading fluency and written work when compared to peers.
-Improved metacognitive and self-regulatory skills among disadvantaged pupils across all subjects.
+Diagnostic literacy assessments in KS3 and KS4 to identify students for early intervention leading to improvements in their attainment and achievement.
+Students with literacy needs will be identified in KS3 for early intervention, such as the read, write, ink.
+These interventions will demonstrate improvements to reading fluency and written work when compared to peers by 2025.

+Intended outcome Success criteria Improved metacognitive and self- regulatory skills among disadvantaged pupils across all subjects.
 Teacher reports and class observations suggest disadvantaged pupils are more able to monitor and regulate their own learning.
 This finding will be supported by assessment and teacher feedback of student work.
-The tracking of behaviour consequences, including fixed term exclusions will show progress towards eliminating the gap between disadvantaged students and non-disadvantaged students' negative behaviours (as shown by the consequence system).

-To achieve and sustain Sustained high levels of wellbeing by 2024/25 demonstrated improved wellbeing for all by: pupils, including those who Qualitative data from student voice, student and parent are disadvantaged. surveys and teacher observations.
+The tracking of behaviour consequences, including fixed term exclusions will show progress towards eliminating the gap between disadvantaged students and non-disadvantaged students' negative behaviours (as shown by the consequence system) by 2024/25.
+To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged.
+Sustained high levels of wellbeing by 2024/25 demonstrated by: Qualitative data from student voice, student and parent surveys and teacher observations.
 A significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
-To achieve and sustain Sustained high attendance by 2024/25 demonstrated by: improved attendance for all The overall absence rate for all students showing pupils, particularly our significant progress toward eliminating the gap between disadvantaged students. disadvantaged pupils and their non-disadvantaged peers.
-The percentage of all pupils who are persistently absent being below national average and the figure among disadvantaged pupils being in line with their nondisadvantaged peers.
+Further enhance our CEIAG offer.
+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged students, so it is at least in-line with Pre-Covid national Sustained high attendance by 2024/25 demonstrated by: The overall absence rate for all students showing significant progress toward eliminating the gap between disadvantaged pupils and their non-disadvantaged peers.
+The percentage of all pupils who are persistently absent being below national average and the figure among disadvantaged pupils being in line with their non-disadvantaged peers.